 Our mental attitude to food has sometimes the same impact on our diet that the quality of the food we actually eat.We often use food as an antidote to anxiety, boredom, as a reward for an accomplishment, or as an act of love or self-loath.

-- Take a break.
 We often eat in a rush, especially at lunch, maybe busy checking our emails, or with a busy and hurried mind.
 So my advice is to pause for a moment when having a meal, even if it’s only for 10-15 min.
-When the pace of life is hectic, we often switch on the “sympathetic nervous system” (flight and fight) which is not conducive for a healthy digestion.
-On the contrary the “parasympathetic nervous system” (repose-and-digest) will facilitate a better digestion.
+When the pace of life is hectic, we often switch on the “sympathetic nervous system” (flight and fight) which is not conducive for healthy digestion.
+On the contrary, the “parasympathetic nervous system” (repose and digest) will facilitate better digestion.

-- Be present.
-No matter what happened during the day, try to be present with your mind when eating.
-It will help you switch on the “parasympathetic nervous system” that will help you making the most of our meal.
-The best way to be present is to actually enjoy and savour all the texture, flavor and complexity of the food you eat.
+No matter what happens during the day, try to be present with your mind when eating.
+It will help you switch on the “parasympathetic nervous system” which will help you make the most of your meal.
+The best way to be present is to actually enjoy and savor all the texture, flavor, and complexity of the food you eat.

-- Share & connect.
 Food is much better when shared with others we love.
-Having a meal with a friend or a loved one, help to reinforce a feeling of connection and increase the production of feel good hormones.
+Having a meal with a friend or a loved one, helps to reinforce a feeling of connection and increase the production of feel-good hormones.

-- Enjoy.
-Food is not punishment, it is a fuel.
-You need it to live your life on high energy note, so that you can live your life to the full.
+Food is not punishment, it is fuel.
+You need it to live your life on high-energy note, so that you can live your life to the full.
 Enjoy every mouthful, you deserve it!

 I am an Integrative Nutrition Health Coach with a further specialization in Emotional and Binge Eating.
 I can help you transform your relationship with food with a supportive approach and simple changes in the way you eat.